 \subsection{A new proof of non-formality of the standard Swiss Cheese operad}

 Note that the above arguments apply mutatis mutandis also to the operads of chains of the standard Swiss Cheese operads $\SC_n$ \cite{V}, which are also of Swiss Cheese type.
-This gives a second proof of the following result, shown by Livernet. \begin{cor}[\cite{livernet}] The operads $C(\SC_n)$ are not formal. \end{cor}
+This gives a second proof of the following result, shown by Livernet. \begin{cor}[\cite{livernet}] The chains operads $C(\SC_n)$ of the Swiss Cheese operads are not formal. \end{cor}

 \begin{rem} The above Corollary is relatively easy to show directly by standard obstruction theory, because the obstruction to the existence of a map from a cofibrant resolution of $H(\SC_n)$ to $C(\SC_n)$ appears already in arity 2, where the calculations are very manageable.
 On the other hand, the obstruction for the operad map $\lD_{n-1}\to\lD_{n}$ to be formal appears only in arity 4 \cite{TW}.
 In this arity there are already many operations in the resolution of $H(\ESC_{n-1,n})$, making the calculations quite intricate.
 That is why we refrain from using a direct obstruction theoretic computation to show the non-formality of $\ESC_{n-1,n}$ (-which should be possible-), but rather stick to the more conceptual methods of this section. \end{rem}